 Martiya: Persian, son of Zinzakriš, king of Elam in 522-521 BCE.

-For some time, Elam remained quiet, but Martiya was succeeded by king Atamaita, who was captured by the Persian general Gobryas in the autumn of 521 or the following winter.
+For some time, Elam remained quiet, but after some time, Martiya was succeeded by king Atamaita, who was captured by the Persian general Gobryas in the autumn of 521 or the following winter.